matildepark/matildepark.ca/cv/index.md

 <h1 class="h1-title">curriculum vitae</h1>

 I'm a software and interactive media developer.
-My professional work has so far been focused on executing front-end and creating self-contained developer onboarding products.
-My narrative work emphasises an interest in formal experimentation across computer interfaces and recontextualising experience into components of the posthuman.
+My professional work outside video games has been focused on product work in experimental areas and creating developer onboarding tools.
+My narrative work emphasised formal experimentation with computer interfaces.

 ### freelance work

 - **[Tlon Corporation](https://tlon.io)**, June 2019 - Present

+_Designing and executing userspace software for Urbit, an operating system and peer-to-peer network built from scratch, using React and [Hoon](https://urbit.org/docs/glossary/hoon/)._

+_From June 2019 to March 2020 I was a software developer on the Landscape team.
+Since April 2020, I lead the Landscape team, organising and executing our product cycles; managing a team of four; and serving as a developer._

-_Designing and executing userspace software for Urbit, an operating system and peer-to-peer network built from scratch, using React and [Hoon](https://urbit.org/docs/glossary/hoon/).
-I also [write](https://urbit.org/blog/landscape-a-portrait/) and present talks when required regarding the operating system, user interface, and our design theory more generally; participate in communications and product sprints internally several times per year, and represent the project at conferences._
+_I've also also [written](https://urbit.org/blog/tools-of-our-own/) on the project; given talks regarding our interface and our design principles; lead and participate in communications and product sprints internally several times per year; and represent the project at conferences._

-_Recently I executed a redesign for all Urbit websites in late 2019.
-When needed, I serve as a general developer for projects in other departments._

 ### interactive projects and selected media coverage